jaswantcoder/Transparent-Communication-Platform-in-NIT-Blockchain-for-technical-and-non-technical-events/README.md

 ### Installing

+We impoerted the files in Ubuntu operating system.
+We downloaded all those files using terminal command

 A step by step series of examples that tell you how to get a development env running

 Say what the step will be